Dancer says did not want acid used in Bolshoi attack

 Dmitrichenko did not mention Vorontsova in court.
 He said he had told Zarutsky about "the politics of the Bolshoi Theatre, the corrupt activities that take place at the Bolshoi Theatre".

-He accused Filin of playing favorites in the distribution of financial grants, saying he believed "money was taken away from (some) dancers in favor of people who were interesting to Sergei," but gave no details.
+He accused Filin of playing favourites in the distribution of financial grants, saying he believed "money was taken away from (some) dancers in favour of people who were interesting to Sergei," but gave no details.

 MONEY MATTERS